 Where a serious threat to the life, health, safety or wellbeing of an individual or the public is concerned, we may obtain, use and disclose personal information, including sensitive and health details, without your consent.

 The State Revenue Office takes care to ensure that the personal information it collects about an individual is complete, up to date, and accurate.
 It conducts data matching activities for the purposes of ascertaining compliance with the Acts it administers, to verify or supplement information provided by a customer and to verify eligibility for certain concessions and exemptions.

 We do not use personal information other than in accordance with the law and for the purpose for which it was collected, or for a purpose you would reasonably expect associated with our revenue collection or revenue protection functions.

 We need to provide the contractors engaged by us with access to the data we hold, including personal information.
 Contractors, like employees, are required to understand and comply with the confidentiality obligations under privacy legislation, revenue laws, and the terms of their engagement.

-We are authorised by law to disclose confidential information for the administration of revenue laws, which may include providing personal details to an entity engaged to provide a debt collection service or to provide a valuation of land.
+We are authorised by law to disclose protected and confidential information for the administration of taxation or revenue laws, which may include providing personal details to an entity or service provider engaged to undertake functions such as debt collection or valuation of land.
 We are also authorised to disclose confidential personal information to investigate, for example, improper or criminal conduct or for preparing and conducting litigation.